AtakanG7/AtakanG7/README.md

 ## You like jokes?
 <details>
-  <summary>Why did the man run around his bed?</summary>
+  <summary>Why did Dracula lie in the wrong coffin?</summary>

-  Because he was trying to catch up on his sleep!
+  He made a grave mistake.
 </details>
 ## What I focus on The Most
 - Cloud-Native Solutions
 - CI/CD Pipeline Optimization